vonerikbarren/--GIF-App--/README.md

 ## Section 3 - Directions
 1. User visits the application.
-2. The User clicks on the super hero they want to view GIFs of.
+2. The user clicks on the super hero they want to view GIFs of.
+3. The user then searches the GIFs that show up and enjoys the gif, can copy / paste wherever.

 ## Section 4 - Notes